 Rent regulation

 The Housing Act 1988 significantly reduced rent regulation, allowing landlords to charge whatever they liked for a property (something that is still the case today, despite growing calls from some for the return of rent controls of some description).
-The change also meant that the only party with the right to challenge the prices set by landlords were their tenants.

-There are only certain circumstances in which tenants may challenge the rent.
 These are during the first six months of an assured shorthold tenancy (AST) or upon service of a notice to increase rent, which landlords can use annually to raise the rent after the fixed term has ended.

 How does this affect me?